Defer your offer

 You should contact the Monash Graduate Research Office for commencement dates and deferral information.

 If you’ve requested to defer your course, we’ll email your Monash account with more information (including services and assistance available during your deferment), so make sure you check your account regularly for updates.

 Your faculty will contact you at least three months before you return to study to confirm your offer for the following semester.
 This letter will tell you how to enrol or extend your deferment.

 Enrolling after a deferral

 We’ll contact you to enrol, so keep your postal address up-to-date in WES.
 You’ll then need to follow the steps to enrol.

-If you want to return early, contact your faculty to check whether you can enrol mid-year.
+If you want to return early, contact Monash Connect to check whether you can enrol mid-year.